Making a brighter, cleaner future for everyone

-You can usually find me at the Local Prebbleton Community market, The Lincoln Farmers & Craft Market, occasionally the Arts Centre Makete and sometimes one-off school fundraising events.
+Since COVID has appeared, I haven't been at any markets, however, you can usually find me at the Local Prebbleton Community market, The Lincoln Farmers & Craft Market, occasionally the Arts Centre Makete, and sometimes one-off school fundraising events.
 You can't miss my gazebo at a market or school fair.
 I do the Go Green Expo every year, so follow my Facebook and Instagram sites to stay updated (also on my latest creations/prototypes in the pipeline).

 Prebbleton is a village in between Christchurch and Lincoln in Canterbury, NZ This is where I am based.
 I live with my husband and 3 young adult children and a variety of animals from dogs, cats, chooks to worm farms.
 It's hectic at times but I love it here, its a great community.